spdermn02/TouchPortal_Discord_Plugin/README.md

    - Note: Windows only, Mac will always be Unknown (until I find a good process watcher script for MacOS)
  - Discord Connected
    - Valid Values: Connected, Disconnected
+ - Discord Automatic Gain Control
+   - Valid Values: On, Off
+ - Discord Echo Cancellation
+   - Valid Values: On, Off
+ - Discord Noise Suppression
+   - Valid Values: On, Off
+ - Discord Quality of Service Priority
+   - Valid Values: On, Off
+ - Discord Voice Channel Participants
+   - Value: Will be a string of all participants in the current voice channel separated by a `|` character (for now)
+ - Discord Voice Volume
+   - Value: Number indicating your current Voice Volume
+ - Discord Speaker Volume
+   - Value: Number indicating your current Speaker Volume

+### Events
+This plugin does not use any hardcoded events, you will just want to use `When Plug-in state Changes` Event that is built into Touch Portal if you want to trigger things based on state changes from this plugin

 ## Installation and Configuration
 1. Make sure Discord app is open on your PC or Mac